Sydney-Informatics-Hub/matlab-contained/README.md

-# Space Ranger Container
+# Matlab Container

-Docker/Singularity image to run [Space Ranger](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/what-is-space-ranger) on Centos 6.9 kernel
+Docker/Singularity image to run [Matlab](https://github.com/mathworks-ref-arch/getting-started-with-matlab-in-docker) on Centos 6.9 kernel.

+Mathworks provides Matlab as [Docker containers](https://hub.docker.com/r/mathworks/matlab) but unfortunatley, they all have later base operating system versions so will not work (even in a container) on Artemis.
+This repo has modified the Dockerfiles provided by Mathworks to run on our old Centos 6.9 cluster.
+It uses a University license file, so it can only run on the Sydney ICT network (on campus or via VPN).

+The install script currently only has limited toolboxes, but can be modified (see the *installer_input.txt*).

+Rember to pass `--gpus all` if needing gpu!

 If you have used this work for a publication, you must acknowledge SIH, e.g: "The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."